Mining Legal Arguments to Study Judicial Formalism: Operationalizing and annotating formalism

-The key literature on formalism discusses legal argumentation; the three core tenets of CEE formalism concern arguments.
-We therefore begun with arguments.

-On their own, the tenets are too abstract for empirical coding of concrete cases.
-For example, the first core tenet of CEE formalism (heavy reliance on text based arguments) requires a precise specification: what counts as a text-based argument, and how can we identify the linguistic argument is really present in an actual decision?
-Without such specification, empirically analyzing real world case law is challenging, if not impossible.
+The three core tenets of CEE formalism all concern legal arguments, but they are too abstract for direct annotation of real-world decisions.
+For example, the first tenet (heavy reliance on text-based arguments) requires specifying what counts as text-based argument and how to identify it in the judgments.
+Without such specification, empirical analysis remains impossible.

-To address this challenge, we developed a comprehensive annotation guidelines including an annotation scheme and instructions specifying what each type means and when to annotate it.
-The guidelines emerged iteratively: we began with leading argumentation taxonomies \citep{alexy_argument_2010,maccormick_interpreting_2016,Walton_Macagno_Sartor_2021}, incorporated German and Czech legal argumentation scholarship to represent literature from the Cetral European region \citep{Mollers2020LegalMethods,Wintr2019Metody,LarenzCanaris_Methodenlehre_1995}, applied and refined them on more than 200 Czech Supreme Court pilot decisions (SC and SAC), and then re-checked the adjustments against the same literature.
-We repeated these steps iteratively over several months before annotating the MADON dataset.

-Our guidelines identified eight argument types, which we classify as formalistic or non-formalistic based on their relationship to the core tenets of CEE formalism:
+To address this challenge, we developed annotation guidelines iteratively over several months.
+We started from leading argumentation taxonomies \citep{alexy_argument_2010,maccormick_interpreting_2016,Walton_Macagno_Sartor_2021} and German and Czech legal scholarship \citep{Mollers2020LegalMethods,Wintr2019Metody,LarenzCanaris_Methodenlehre_1995}, which we refined on more than 200 pilot decisions before annotating the MADON dataset.
+The guidelines identify eight argument types, classified as formalistic or non-formalistic based on the core tenets of CEE formalism: